wayinone/wayinone.github.io/Words_Generator_with_LSTM_on_Keras.md

 ```
 ",.?! \n:;-'"
 ```
 characters.
-Should any other characters appear in the raw data, I simply change it into space character, i.e. `' '`.
+Should any other characters appear in the raw data, I simply change it into space character.

 In the end we tranfer the strings of size `n` into a list of integers, `x`.
 You can convert the interger back to string by dictionary `ix2char`.